Research Support Staff for Cephalopod Support

 Concentrating initially on Neuroscience, Molecular Sciences, Mathematical Sciences, Environmental and Ecological Sciences and Physical Sciences, OIST attracts the best minds in the world to Okinawa to transform the way science and education is done in the global academic world.

-- Monthly operation: Cleanup of tanks
+- Monthly operation: Cleanup of tank substrate, walls and filters

 - Annual operation: review of animal care and use program, occupational health and safety program, and environmental enrichment program